usdoj-crt/beta-ada/_pages/topics/mobility-devices.md

 ## Wheelchairs and Manually Powered Devices

-Wheelchairs are manually operated or power-driven devices used mostly by people have a disability that impacts their ability to get around.
+Wheelchairs are manually operated or power-driven devices designed primarily for people with disabilities to get around.

-Manually powered mobility aids include:
+Manually powered devices also include:

 - Walkers
 - Canes